Rhubarb Red Swiss Chard

 Edible Qualities

-Rhubarb Red Swiss Chard is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Rhubarb Red Swiss Chard is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
 The entire above-ground parts of the plant are edible, and are usually harvested from late spring to mid fall.
 The edible parts have a delicious taste and a crisp texture.

 The plant is most often used in the following ways: